Author's Note

 Even so, it took more effort than I expected to open my hand and examine the seal.
 A moment later, I exhaled in relief.
 It bore the crest of my brother, Arin Vorat.
 Still… it was strange.
 Arin had never sent a viliehar before.
 I hadn’t even known he possessed one.
 Why not use a comm-disc, as he usually did?

-With a mix of curiosity and unease, I broke the seal with my thumb and carefully unrolled the note.
-Ria’s moonlight was enough to make out the writing.
-As expected, the text was encrypted—his handwriting, unmistakable.
-But what truly caught me off guard was the cipher Arin had chosen.
+I broke the seal with my thumb and unrolled the note, my fingers not entirely steady.
+Ria’s moonlight was enough to make out the contents.
+Arin’s familiar handwriting filled the single sheet, each word concealed with encryption.
+But what caught me off guard was the cipher my brother had chosen.

 The dream and the thought of di’erae vanished from my mind.